Liberty,

 of hitting nails represents the true nature of the promise: rules

-of neo-slavery in costumes of middle managers and executive outfits
+of neo-slavery in costumes of middle managers and executive outfits.

 Screen three, Unity: represents rising fundamentalism and global